robfairh/ms-thesis/corrections/README.md

 - Contains comments on Ch1, 2, and 4.
 - I have ignored the comments on Ch1 and 2 as the previous document has the same comments.
-- Working on Ch4 comments
+- I have addresses comments on Ch4.

 Huff-3:
 -------